Gregory of Narek: Tributes

-Narek (Western Armenian: Nareg) is highly popular male first name among Armenians.
+Narek (Western Armenian: Nareg) is a highly popular male first name among Armenians.
 In 2018 it was the second most common name given to baby boys.
 It originates from the village and monastery of Narek and owns its popularity to Gregory of Narek and the Book of Lamentations, popularly known as "Narek."
+Hrachia Acharian did not provide an etymology for Narek, and James R. Russell noted that it has "no special meaning."

-The village of Narek in Armenia's Ararat Province was named after Gregory in 1984.
+The village of Narek in Armenia's Ararat Province, founded in 1984, is named after Gregory.